 ECE 2998 and ECE 3998 are MS and PhD project courses, respectively, that are used for independent study.
-Three credits of 2998 and 6 credits of 3998 may be used toward graduation.
+Three credits of 2998 may be used toward graduation with MS degree.

 ECE 3000, Practicum, is a one credit course for full-time students interested in industrial internships as a means of gaining practical experience in their areas of research.
 Students are responsible for arranging a practicum with industry.
 The practicum requires permission.